Jacqueline Winsor: Career

-Jacqueline Winsor's work can be categorized as process art, "anti-form", and "eccentric abstraction".
-She is known for consistently using geometric forms like the cube and the sphere and she connected process with appearance.
-Jacqueline believes that her pieces of art are connected to specific occurrences in her life, however not directly connected by any personal events that she went through.
+Winsor's work can be categorized as process art, "anti-form", and "eccentric abstraction".
+She is known for having consistently employed geometric forms like the cube and the sphere and she connected process with appearance.
+Winsor believed that her pieces of art are connected to specific occurrences in her life, however not directly connected by any personal events that she went through.

 During the late 1960s, Winsor and her contemporaries, which included artists such as Lynda Benglis, Eva Hesse, Barry Le Va, Bruce Nauman, Joel Shapiro, and Richard Tuttle, collectively pushed modern sculpture into a new "Postminimalist" direction.
-Richard Marshall states that these artists "shared a willingness, even a need to reinvent form (often using novel and unexpected materials), to invest that form with meaning."
+Curator Richard Marshall stated that these artists "shared a willingness, even a need to reinvent form (often using novel and unexpected materials), to invest that form with meaning."

 The first sculptures Winsor created in New York were made with materials which are now associated with "anti-formal" sculpture.
 These materials included rubber sheeting, tubes, cord, and even hair.
 Winsor also began experimenting with rope dipped in latex or polyester resin to create linear shapes.The first significant piece of her career was Rope Trick, a six foot tall length of rope in which she embedded with a metal rod to keep it standing upright.
-Although visually similar to the works of Minimalism, Winsor's sculptures did not aim to completely separate herself or her personal experience from the work she was creating.
+Although visually similar to the works of minimalism, Winsor's sculptures did not aim to completely separate herself or her personal experience from the work she was creating.
 Winsor believed that an artist's work is a reflection of their inner selves and she demonstrated this in her rope pieces, as they relate back to her heritage of sea captains.
 Winsor even remarked that those kinds of ropes "might be used to tie an ocean liner to its dock".